sentioxyz/docs/how-to-guides-by-examples/data-collection/submitting-event-logs.md

 hidden: false
 ---

-{% hint style="info" %}
+> ℹ️
-Event Log API is the same among all different chains.
+>
-{% endhint %}
+> Event Log API is the same among all different chains.

 ## Typical Case For DAU